What does it mean to be a Respecting Choices® convener?

 - To collaborate rather than compete in redesigning person-centered decision-making systems, and

 - To adopt a standardized advance directive/power of attorney for healthcare documents and consistent education materials.

-When all participants have committed, the convener contracts with RC for services.
+When all participants have committed, the convener contracts with Respecting Choices for services.
 Typically, the convener receives funds from the participants, health plans, foundations, and/or individuals who will benefit from the services.